Type: Tabletop / Strategy

-- Upgrade your ships – You will command three ships.
-You may add cannon, crew, officers, and specialists.
+- Upgrade your ships – You may add cannon, crew, officers, and specialists.

-Players will control 3 ships in their armada.
-Each round they will choose one of four actions.
-Sail/Explore, Plunder, Attack, Repair.
+Each round players will choose actions for each of their ships.
+Sail, Plunder, Explore or Maintainance.
 Larger Merchant Ships and Treasure Ships will be heavily defended and more difficult to take.
 Do you risk it or attempt to build up your reputation by picking off smaller ships?

 This is a medium level difficulty game.
 Giving you a representative experience without bogging you down in details.
 However, the choices you make and lady luck will determine which pirates will ultimately prevail.

 The nationality and ship type are listed at the top of the card in the header bar.
-To the left of the ship type name is a number that represents the amount of ruthlessness gained for firing cannon and plundering this ship.
-To the right is the amount of guile gained if you are able to plunder without firing upon her.
 The panels above the name plate contain information about the ship’s defenses and maneuverability.
-Below the name plate is a collection of what is taken if the ship is successfully plundered.
+The panel below the name plate contains the rewards if the merchant ship is successfully plundered.

 The cannon icon represents how much firepower the ship has in attacks.

-The crew icon represents how much crew is available to plunder other ships.
+The crew icon represents how much crew this particular ship starts with.

 The sailing ship icon represents the maneuverability of the ship.